rezo0o/rezo0o/README.md

 # Reza
 ## Data Scientist

-👋 Hi, I'm Reza, a Data Scientist a Data Scientist passionate about finding the meaning behind the numbers and bringing data stories to life.
+👋 Hi, I'm Reza, a Data Scientist passionate about finding the meaning behind the numbers and bringing data stories to life.

 🔭 I specialize in:
 - Machine Learning